 When looking at mirrorless cameras, you want to weigh up their various specs with your shooting priorities.
 Having more resolution makes sense if you want to make high-quality prints of your images, but if you’re only going to be sharing images online, all those pixels will just slow down your process.

 If you want to capture fast action, then a fast burst rate is a must.
 For low light work, a broad ISO range will help, and you may also want to consider a camera with in-body image stabilisation (IBIS) as this allows for the use of slower shutter speeds (thus gaining more light) without blurring the image.
-Most camera systems offer lens-based optical image stabilisation (OIS) and the two, OIS and IBIS, can work collaboratively for even greater benefit.
+Many camera systems offer lens-based optical image stabilisation (OIS) and the two, OIS and IBIS, can work collaboratively for even greater benefit.

 There are a range of different sensor sizes available for mirrorless cameras – the ones we’ll be dealing with are (from smallest to largest): Four Thirds, APS-C, full-frame and medium format.
 Larger sensors provide better image quality, but cost more, and require bigger cameras.
 On that subject, mirrorless cameras come in a wide range of different sizes and weights, so have a think about how much weight you’re comfortable lugging around.
 If you need to get your head around sensor sizes, see our guide to APS-C vs full-frame.